 Publishing content works on a repo level.
 You cannot publish only individual articles or guides.

 When you successfully commit changes to the

-master branch, the changes are pushed to
+main branch, the changes are pushed to

 If validation fails, your updates will not be available for preview until validation succeeds.